sebadob/rauthy/rauthy-book/src/config/fido.md

 ## Passkey Only Accounts

-Since v0.16.0, Rauthy provides the ability to optionally create Passkey only accounts.
+Rauthy provides the ability to optionally create Passkey only accounts.
 These accounts do not have any password at all.
-The user can lo gin via E-Mail and then providing the MFA FIDO 2 Passkey.
+The user can login via E-Mail + providing the MFA FIDO 2 Passkey.
 Only keys and systems with additional user verification (UV) will be accepted for these accounts.
 This makes sure, that they are 2FA / MFA secured (depending on the device) all the time.